Guiding You Through the Complexities of Probate With Compassionate Support

 The death of a family member is a challenging time made more difficult by the prospect of probating an estate.
-Probate is the process of taking inventory of a decedent’s assets, paying debtors and distributing what is left to beneficiaries according to the directions left in the will.
-If no will exists, then the estate is probated according to Florida intestate laws.
+Probate is taking inventory of a decedent’s assets, paying debtors, and distributing what is left to beneficiaries according to the directions left in the will drafted with the help of a wills and trusts lawyer.
+If no will exists, the estate is probated according to Florida intestate laws.

 - Summary administration is a shortcut for estates with assets valued at $75,000 or less.
 The court does not appoint a personal representative or executor.
 Instead, it issues an order releasing the property to the rightful beneficiaries.